yakovypg/NetArgumentParser/Documentation/ConnectProject.md

 ```
 cd ~/Repos
 ```
-- Step 2: Create folder for your project and go to it.
+- Step 2: Create folder for your project and move to it.
 ```
 mkdir MyProject && cd MyProject
 ```